 Final rating: ★★☆☆☆

 Reasoning: No pre-written content already means Student Job scores lowly.
-Its clunky design and lack of customisation add to its lack of appeal.
+Its clunky design and lack of customisation weakens its appeal.
 It’s only handy if you need a CV in a foreign language.

 8. Barclays

-Barclays’ builder’s welcome page notes you’ll need to spend between 60 and 90 minutes building your CV.
+Barclays’ builder’s welcome page states that it takes 60–90 minutes to build your CV using their software.
 After testing the tool, it’s clear why: there’s no auto-generated content or writing support.

-However, you can connect your Facebook and Instagram to the tool to populate your CV with content, which might help by filling out some of your basic information.
+However, you can connect your Facebook and Instagram to the tool to populate your CV with content, which might help with filling out your basic information — so long as your account information is professional and accurate.

-Barclay’s software also prompts you to add a CV photo if you’d like.
-However, we recommend you don’t add a photo to your CV unless the job calls for it, because you want to steer clear of potential employer discrimination.
+Barclay’s software also includes the option to add a CV photo.
+However, we recommend not adding a photo to your CV unless the job calls for it because you want to avoid potential employer discrimination.

-The education builder is the one thing that Barclays do get absolutely right.
+The education section builder is the one thing that Barclays get absolutely right.
 You can add each GCSE, A-Level, and higher degree, with a grade for each subject.

 Here’s some advice on using Barclay’s builder: